Framework · Methodology

 Who this process is for.

-This process is built for people who want more than generic advice when the decision actually matters.
+This process is built for people who want more than generic advice when their decision actually matters.

 Decisions involving